Axway/elasticsearch-docker-beat/README.md

 The dbeat conffile contains the common beat configuration (common to all Elasticsearch beats) and some dbeat specific settings:

 #### use a docker-compose file v3.3

+to configure in swarm context, use a `configs:` statement in the stack file:

 ```
 version: "3.3"